 SAM 744 Advanced Sports Marketing (3 sem. hrs.)

 The objective of this course is to expose students to advanced topics in the study of sports marketing.
 Specific topics in the course include advanced sports marketing theory related to consumer behavior, advertising, sponsorship, e-commerce, and global marketing.
 The information acquired in this course will equip students for a career in sports marketing or a related field.
-This class requires a final exam.
+This class requires a class paper.

 SAM 786 Legal Aspects of Sports (3 sem. hrs.)

 An in-depth examination of areas of the law that are particularly relevant to sports.
 Specifically, developments in negligence law, contract law, and constitutional law as they apply to sports are considered, and recent developments and trends are studied.
 This course is designed to build on previous studies of law and sports to provide students with opportunities for in-depth study and appreciation of the legal aspects of sports and the most significant current impacts of law on sports.
 This course is required in the doctoral program general core.
 This class requires a final paper.